 Should I study in Oxford?
 An International perspective

+That said, there are practical considerations.
 For international students, I hope to spur your thinking and help to make a more informed choice.
+Regardless of your choice, being clear about the costs and benefits can be instrumental in charting your future, regardless of whether you choose Oxford.

 The reason for this is because the government provides little financial support, but caps the fees for British students, with fees having been frozen at £9,250.
 This compels universities to charge the unprotected segment more in order to cover costs.
-In fact, non-EU students make up almost 20% of total income.
+In fact, non-EU students make up almost 20% of total income of UK universities.

 However, your mileage may vary.
 Imagine having a private concert where sometimes Beyoncé shows up, but other times it’s her lesser-known cousin who just learned to play the guitar.
 I have had tutorials that were one tutor to seven students, and multiple instances where the tutor was a DPhil candidate.